Designated Safeguarding Lead

 Mrs K Burlton

-Our Safeguarding Policy is available to download here:
+Our Child Protection Policy is available to download here.

 Woodchurch CE Primary School is a family community and all those directly connected (staff, governors, parents, volunteers, families and pupils) have an essential role to play in keeping it safe and secure.
 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.